Pranyub/mitre-ectf-2023/documentation/design_doc.md

 - Replay attacks **must** be unachievable (SR2)
     - Two randomly generated nonces will be used in communications, preventing capturing one conversation and replaying it to another device.
 - Communication is meaningless to those without private keys (SR3)
-    - Communication will be encrypted/signed using ECC
+    - Communication will be signed (and/or encrypted?) using ECC
 - Unpaired fobs should not be able to unlock the car, even with the pairing pin.
     - There will not be any correlation between verifying a pairing pin and the car's unlocking mechanism.
 - Features are not forgeable (SR5)